kudashevs/php-8-new-features/README.md

 ### *Union types*
-PHP 8 allows us to use multiple different types in type declarations (parameters, properties and return types).
+PHP 8 allows us to mix multiple different types in type declarations (parameters, properties and return types).
 This allows us using the wide range of types combinations that are validated at runtime.

 Additional information: